What is Virtual Staging? The Definitive Guide for 2023

 What is Virtual Staging?

-To dig even deeper, virtual staging is really an umbrella term used to edit and optimize real estate listing photos.
-It can mean staging an empty room or vacant house, but it can also mean:
+To dig even deeper, virtual staging is also an umbrella term used to edit and optimize real estate listing photos.
+A virtual staging service can mean staging an empty room or vacant house, but it can also mean:

 - Removing existing items and adding new furniture and decor